EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_security_service/README.md

 * **Expected Result**:

   1. Delete security context:
-     1. **403 Forbidden** response.
+     1. **401 Unauthorized** response.
      2. body returned must accomplish **ProblemDetails** data structure, with:
         * status 403
-        * title with message "Forbidden"
+        * title with message "Unauthorized"
         * detail with message "Role not authorized for this API route".
-        * cause with message "User role must be provider".
+        * cause with message "User role must be aef".

 ## Test Case 10: Delete the Security Context of an API Invoker with Invoker entity role and invalid apiInvokerID